sylvandb/gruvin9x/trunk/pcbv4/readme.txt

 This PCB is a rework of Bryan's V3.0 PCB to use the 100pin ATMega 2560.
+It was primarily done to enable the This PCB is a rework of Bryan's V3.0 PCB to use the 100pin ATMega 2560.
 It was primarily done to enable the use of JTAG debugging and also to free up some pins for future fun.

 If anyone spots any mistakes I want to know, it's not optional, you have to tell, it's the law !